clusterio/clusterio/docs/devs/protocol.md

 Host handshake for establishing a new connection session.

 - `token: string` - Authentication token.
-- `agent: string` - Human readable string of the software connecting.
 - `version: string` - The protocol version of the host, e.g. "2.0.0".
 - `name: string` - Name of the host.
 - `id: integer` - ID of the host.